 There will always be ups and downs

-Encouragingly though, he believes there are few signs that a major sell-off is likely, particularly given the backdrop of solid expansion in company profits and the way the world economy is motoring ahead.
+Encouragingly though, he believes there are few signs that a major sell-off is likely in the next couple of years – unless there any major global shocks.

 Markets can be volatile, so instead of trying to predict the exact moment of the falls and rises, it’s better to focus on what you can control.

 Spreading your investments across different asset classes and regions could help you achieve the best possible returns for the amount of risk you’re comfortable taking.
 The main aim of this strategy is to reduce your risk of heavy losses in troubled times, without compromising too much on performance.
 By aiming to limit losses in the first place, it leaves you in a better position to make money when conditions improve again.
 Your financial planner will make sure you’re using the right strategy for your goals.
 Remember, investing for the long term doesn’t necessarily mean staying in exactly the same investments over the years.

 Nowadays any important event, wherever it happens in the world, may have an effect on financial markets.
 That’s why fund managers actively monitor our portfolios, so that they’re able to make tactical changes to take advantage of the opportunities presented by changing market conditions.
 If you want to keep up-to-date with what’s happening in global markets, read Andrew Milligan’s monthly market review.

 If you have any questions about something you’ve read here, your 1825 Financial Planner will be happy to help.

 This blog and any responses to comments should not be regarded as financial advice.
 The information here is based on our understanding in November 2018 and will not be updated.

 The FTSE UK All-Share Index is calculated solely by FTSE International Limited (“FTSE”).
 FTSE does not